-At the remaining part of the article, $u^\ast$ has the same sense as in Lemma~\ref{w=w*z in EPI}.
+In the remaining part of the paper, $u^\ast$ has the same meaning as in Lemma~\ref{w=w*z in EPI}.

-As we have already mentioned at the beginning of Section~\ref{intr}, every completely regular semigroup is an epigroup.
-The operation of pseudoinversion on a completely regular semigroup coincides with the operation of taking of the element inverse to a given element $x$ in the maximal subgroup that contains $x$.
-The latter operation is the intensively examined unary operation on the class of completely regular semigroups (see the book~\cite{Petrich-Reilly-99} or Section~6 of the survey~\cite{Shevrin-Vernikov-Volkov-09}, for instance).
-Thus, varieties of completely regular semigroups are epigroup varieties.
+As already mentioned, every completely regular semigroup is an epigroup.
+The operation of pseudoinversion on a completely regular semigroup coincides with the operation of taking the inverse of a given element $x$ in the maximal subgroup that contains $x$.
+The latter operation is the standard unary operation on the class of completely regular semigroups (see, e.g., the book~\cite{Petrich-Reilly-99} or~\cite[Section~6]{Shevrin-Vernikov-Volkov-09}).
+Thus, the varieties of completely regular semigroups considered as unary semigroups are epigroup varieties.
 The following statement is well known.

 \begin{lemma} For an epigroup variety $\mathcal V$, the following are equivalent: \begin{itemize} \item[\textup{a)}]$\mathcal V$ is completely regular; \item[\textup{b)}]$\mathcal V$ is a variety of degree $1$; \item[\textup{c)}]$\mathcal V$ satisfies the identity~\eqref{x=x**}. \end{itemize} \end{lemma}